 3. Google Docs

-Similar to Word, Google Docs contains its own batch of templates.
-While this isn’t exactly a contract management software, it’s still a useful way to deal with contracts.
+While this isn’t exactly contract management software, it’s still a useful way to deal with contracts.

-But here’s the bottom line: Google Docs suffers from the same problems as Word.
+But here’s the bottom line: Google Docs suffers from many of the same problems as Word.

 When you find the perfect template, our document add-on helps you generate documents and collect eSignatures all from one location.